thenavdeeprathore/SeleniumPOC/README.md

     * IInvokedMethodListener
     * ExtentReportListener
 * Config to generate overridden HTML reports per Test Suite wise.
-* Config to kill all launched browser instances.
+* Config to kill all the launched browser instances.
 * Config to get screenshots for the failed test cases.